 b. with respect to Authorised Inspectors it designates pursuant to these procedures:

-i) the name(s) of the authorities responsible for boarding and inspection;
+i) the name(s) of the Authorized Inspectors responsible for boarding and inspection;

-ii) notification that such Authorised Inspectors are fully familiar with the fishing activities to be inspected and the provisions of the Convention and conservation and management measures in force; and iii) notification that the Authorised Inspectors have received and completed training in carrying out boarding and inspection activities at sea, including in accordance with any standards and procedures as may be adopted by the Commission.
+ii) notification that such Authorised Inspectors are fully familiar with the fishing activities to be inspected and the provisions of the Convention and conservation and management measures in force;

+iii) notification that the Authorised Inspectors have received and completed training in carrying out boarding and inspection activities at sea, including in accordance with any standards and procedures as may be adopted by the Commission.

+iv) an example of the credentials issued to its Authorised Inspectors;

-[14.
-The Commission shall establish and the Secretariat shall maintain a register of all Authorised Inspection Vessels and Authorised Inspectors.
-Only vessels and inspectors listed on the Commission’s register are authorised under these procedures to board and inspect foreign-flagged fishing vessels within the Convention Area.]
+11. The Commission shall establish and the Secretariat shall maintain a register of all Authorised Inspection Vessels and Authorised Inspectors.
+The register shall be posted on a secure section of the Commission website accessible to Members and CNCPs.
+The Secretariat shall circulate without delay changes to the list of Authorised Inspection Vessels and update the registry upon receiving notifications consistent with paragraph 10.

+12. Only vessels and inspectors listed on the Commission’s register are authorised under these procedures to board and inspect fishing vessels flagged to other Contracting Parties or Cooperating non-Contracting Parties fishing for fisheries resources regulated pursuant to the Convention.
+Each Member and CNCP of the Commission shall take necessary measures to ensure that these lists are circulated in a timely manner to all fishing vessels flying its flag that are engaged in or are reported to have engaged in fishing in the Convention Area.

-[15.
-Where military vessels are used as a platform for the conduct of boarding and inspection, the Authorities of the Inspection Vessel shall ensure that the boarding and inspection is carried out by inspectors fully trained in fisheries enforcement procedures and duly authorised for this purpose under national laws, and that boardings from such military vessels by Authorised Inspectors conform to the procedures contained within these Boarding and Inspection Procedures.]
+13. Where military vessels are used as a platform for the conduct of boarding and inspection, the Authorities of the Inspection Vessel shall ensure that the boarding and inspection is carried out by inspectors fully trained in fisheries enforcement procedures and duly authorised for this purpose under national laws, and that boardings from such military vessels by Authorised Inspectors conform to the procedures contained within this CMM.

-16. Authorised Inspection Vessels and Authorised Inspectors notified by Contracting Parties pursuant to paragraph 14 shall be included on the Commission register established in paragraph 14 once the Executive Secretary confirms that the notification meets the requirements of paragraph 13.

-17. To enhance the effectiveness of the Commission’s boarding and inspection procedures, and to maximize the use of trained Authorised Inspectors, Contracting Parties may identify opportunities to place Authorised Inspectors on inspection vessels of another Contracting Party.
+14. To enhance the effectiveness of the Commission’s boarding and inspection procedures, and to maximize the use of trained Authorised Inspectors, Contracting Parties may identify opportunities to place Authorised Inspectors on inspection vessels of another Contracting Party.
 Where appropriate, Contracting Parties should seek to conclude bilateral or multilateral arrangements to this end or otherwise facilitate communication and coordination between them for the purpose of implementing these procedures.

-18. The Executive Secretary shall ensure that the register of Authorised Inspection Vessels and Authorised Inspectors is at all times available to all Members and CNCPs of the Commission and shall circulate any changes therein without delay.
-Updated lists shall be posted on the Commission website.
-Each Member and CNCP of the Commission shall take necessary measures to ensure that these lists are circulated in a timely manner to all fishing vessels flying its flag that are engaged in or are reported to have engaged in fishing in the Convention Area.

 PROCEDURES

-19. [The Commission shall develop a SPRFMO inspection flag in the intersessional period following the 6th Meeting of the Commission.
-Once adopted by the Commission, the SPRFMO inspection flag shall be flown by Authorised Inspection Vessels, in clearly visible fashion, when carrying out activities under this CMM.]
+15. The Commission shall develop a SPRFMO inspection flag in the intersessional period following the 8th Meeting of the Commission.
+Once adopted by the Commission, the SPRFMO inspection flag shall be flown by Authorised Inspection Vessels, in clearly visible fashion, when carrying out activities under this CMM.

-20. Authorised Inspectors shall carry an approved identity card identifying the inspector as authorised to carry out boarding and inspection procedures under the auspices of the Commission and in accordance with these procedures.
+16. Authorised Inspectors shall carry an identity card identifying the inspector as authorised to carry out boarding and inspection procedures under the auspices of the Commission and in accordance with these procedures.
+The identity card shall be in the same form as the example of credentials provided by the relevant Contracting Party under paragraph 10(b)(iv) of this CMM.

-21. An Authorised Inspection Vessel that intends to board and inspect a fishing vessel in the Convention Area that is engaged in or reported to have engaged in fishing regulated pursuant to the Convention shall, prior to initiating the boarding and inspection:
+17. An Authorised Inspection Vessel that intends to board and inspect a fishing vessel in the Convention Area that is engaged in or reported to have engaged in fishing regulated pursuant to the Convention shall, prior to initiating the boarding and inspection: